VaclavRut/actor-amazon-crawler/README.md

 ```
 ### Additional options
 maxResults - If you want to limit number of results to extract, set this value with number of results, otherwise keep it blank or 0.
 It doesn't work 100% precisely, that if you put there 5 results, it will create more of the records because of the concurrency.

-## Proxy
-For proper function of the actor are proxies required, it is not recommended to run it on a free account for more than sample of results.
-If you plan to run it for more then couple results, subscribe to Apify platform to have access to large pool of proxies.